 The roles in the film are one-dimensional (although here at least the film is being accurate to the book).
 The parts played by Audrey Tautou, Jean Reno and Alfred Molina could all have been played by anyone.
 Even Tom Hanks has what must be the most anonymous role he has ever played, where he fails to distinguish the part in any way.
 The only one who stands out is Ian McKellen who plays the whole nonsensical farrago with an impish sense of mischief.

 Ron Howard and Tom Hanks reteamed for two sequels with Angels & Demons (2009), based on one of Dan Brown’s earlier works, which has been reworked as a sequel and features Langdon solving another cryptic puzzle concerning a murder mystery in The Vatican, and Inferno (2016) with Langdon racing around European artworks in search of a deadly virus that can wipe out 95% of the world population.
-The Da Vinci Code was parodied in Epic Movie (2007) and blatantly copied in The Da Vinci Treasure (2006).
-There have also been a spate of documentaries that deal with the so-called facts in Dan Brown’s book with Cracking the Da Vinci Code (2004), Da Vinci Decoded (2004), Breaking the Da Vinci Code (2005), The Real Da Vinci Code (2005) and Time Machine: Beyond the Da Vinci Code (2005).
+The Da Vinci Code was parodied in Epic Movie (2007) and blatantly copied in The Asylum’s The Da Vinci Treasure (2006).
+There was also a spate of documentaries that deal with the so-called facts in Dan Brown’s book with Cracking the Da Vinci Code (2004), Da Vinci Decoded (2004), Breaking the Da Vinci Code (2005), The Real Da Vinci Code (2005) and Time Machine: Beyond the Da Vinci Code (2005).

 Ron Howard’s other films of genre interest are:– Cocoon (1985) about a meeting between geriatrics and extra-terrestrials; the George Lucas sword-and-sorcery collaboration Willow (1988); Apollo 13 (1995) based on the true life 1970 space mission disaster; the Dr Seuss adaptation How the Grinch Stole Christmas (2000); the supernatural Western The Missing (2003); and Solo: A Star Wars Story (2018).